 Key Questions Answered

-- What are the market forces in Europe that need to be assessed to execute successful partnering and alliance strategies?
+- What market forces in EMEA need to be assessed to execute successful partnering and alliance strategies?

-- What does the current partnering landscape look like in Europe?
+- What does the current partnering landscape look like in EMEA?
 How are different routes-to-market evolving and developing?

 - What are vendors currently doing to drive partner profitability, satisfaction, and loyalty?